DeaconSeals/comp-2210/docs/term/2025-spring/syllabus/syllabus.md

 [60, 70)  | D
 [0, 60)   | F

-**Extra Credit:** Opportunities for extra credit are sometimes given to the entire class, but are never given on an individual basis.
+**Extra Credit:** There are no opportunities for extra credit in this course.

 ---